-I had my first child last December and we have been living in the Polar Vortex ever since.
-I expected exhaustion, hormone swings, for it to be hard in ways I couldn’t imagine, and perhaps even to face the dreaded “baby blues.”
-What I did not expect was how much that squirmy little babe with the bright black eyes would threaten to rock everything I “knew” about my temperament and way of looking at and responding to life.
+I had my first child last December.
+We've been living in the Polar Vortex ever since.
+I expected exhaustion, hormone swings, for it to be hard in ways I couldn’t imagine and perhaps even to face the dreaded “baby blues.”
+What I didn't expect was how much that squirmy little babe with the bright black eyes would threaten to rock everything I “knew” about my temperament and way of looking at and responding to life.

 Enter “Baby Blues”: the mysterious and taboo phenomenon of depression and anxiety following childbirth.

 Partly due to organic hormone swings?
 Sure.
 Does that mean this new mom is at the mercy of her blues?
 I would argue that this sad and painful misery, though intensified by hormones, escalates and eases based on how we respond to the organic and circumstantial first class world-rocking we receive after giving birth.
 And thank God for that!
 Because that means there's hope to fight it and sometimes even overcome it.

 Surprised by the Fear

 As a tough cookie in general, I was shocked and uncomfortable with my new vulnerability (and at times near insanity) where my baby was concerned in those early weeks.
 I was unprepared for the first-time mother’s constant insecurity about both the well being of her child and her innate merit as a mother.

 Are his needs being met?
 WHY IS HIS NOSE STUFFED UP?
 Is that jaundice or olive skin?
 IS HE BREATHING?!
 Do I love him enough?
 Is this what its supposed to feel like?
 DOES HE EVEN KNOW ME!?
 I am a failure.
 No, it’s worse.
 I'm crazy.
 MY BABY HAS A CRAZY MOTHER.
 My husband has a crazy wife.
 What in the world did we just do?